Fox Sports Asia: Star Sports

+In March 1991, HutchVision announced it would jointly operate a sports channel with Denver-based Prime Network International, to be distributed in more than 30 Asian countries, reaching an audience of nearly three billion.

-Star Sports was first launched on 21 August 1991 as Prime Sports (體育台) with the very launching programme including tennis such as New York City US Open Tennis as very first programme.
-It was an 24-hour multi-sport television channel broadcasting in English and Chinese.
-STAR TV, based in Hong Kong, operated the channel in partnership with TCI in the United States, which owned Prime-branded regional sports channels there.
-The channel was broadcast across the continent of Asia, reaching from the Far East to the Middle East, as with AsiaSat 1's footprint.
-STAR TV have since regionalised the channel to serve its huge viewerships.
+Star Sports was first launched on 21 August 1991 as Prime Sports (體育台).
+Its first broadcast was the US Open tennis tournament.
+It was a 24-hour multi-sport television channel broadcasting in English and Chinese.
+Operated by Hong Kong–based STAR TV, the channel was carried on AsiaSat 1 and reached from the Far East to the Middle East.
+STAR TV later regionalized the service to better serve its audience.

+On 1 February 1996, the channel changed its logo from the original 1991 design to a box-type STAR symbol featuring a frame, a pentagram star, and a square.

+On 1 April 1999, the channel introduced its first major logo redesign, changing from a vertical to horizontal layout, consistent with other STAR TV channels.

+During this time, the feed was used in both Southeast Asia and the Chinese region (Taiwan and China) until it was split into two dedicated channels on 31 March 2001.

 ESPN

-ESPN was originally a part of the so-called "Gang of Five", which was a consortium that was set up to compete against STAR TV in the region.
-(The others in the group were CNN International, HBO, TVB [with TVB Superchannel] and the Australian Broadcasting Corporation [with Australia Television International]) The consortium's channels were initially transmitted via Palapa satellite, but were later also added to Apstar satellite.
+ESPN was part of the "Gang of Five", a consortium formed with CNN International, HBO, TVB (with TVB Superchannel), and the Australian Broadcasting Corporation (with Australia Television International), to compete against STAR TV in the region.
+The group's channels were initially transmitted via the Palapa satellite, and later also via the Apstar satellite.

+ESPN opened its production facility at New Tech Park in Lorong Chuan, Singapore, in May 1995.

 Operations combined as ESPN Star Sports

-ESPN and Star Sports were competing with each other across Asia, but their businesses were making loss.
+ESPN and Star Sports were competing with each other across Asia, but their businesses were operating at a loss.
 In October 1996, both channels agreed to combine their operations in the region.
-The resulting joint venture, later named ESPN Star Sports, was to be headquartered in Singapore (where ESPN's operations in Asia had been based).
+The resulting joint venture, later named ESPN Star Sports, was headquartered in Singapore (where ESPN's operations in Asia were based).

-On 16 January 1998, a version of Fox Sports was launched in the Middle East, as carried by Star Select.
+On 16 January 1998, a version of Fox Sports launched in the Middle East, carried by Star Select.
 This apparently replaced ESPN STAR Sports in the region, but the pan-Asian version was available via the AsiaSat and Palapa satellites.